felipecabargas/blog/_posts/2025-09-03-vibe-coding.md

 ---
 ![Image]({{ site.baseurl }}/assets/image/code-doesnt-work.png){:style="display:block; margin-left:auto; margin-right:auto"}

+> _An anecdote: the first time I used this meme was in 2012 right after my robotics exam.
+I passed, but you can maybe guess if I really knew why._

 While scrolling on LinkedIn, I've seen 2 camps... one that loves vibe-coding and seems to not fully understand its value, and the other outraged by the idea of using prompting to ship production code without fully understanding what's under the hood.
 The criticism is often sharp: *"This is reckless.
 This undermines engineering discipline.
 This is dangerous."*

 But here's my honest take: I don't really get the outrage.